aabhina/UserInformationManagement/README.md

 A user ID should be 10 characters/numbers.

 Validations : validation should be done to ensure that:
-§ Name is only characters;
+1. Name is only characters.
-§ Email has an @ and a . in the correct order.;
+2. Email has an @ and a . in the correct order.
-§ Phone number only has numbers and dashes. o Duplicate emails should throw an error to the terminal
+3. Phone number only has numbers and dashes.
+4. Duplicate emails should throw an error.

 Errors returned :
 4 different errors based on the above validations.

 REQUEST BODY :
 {
-    "name": "John Doe",
+    "name": “John Doe",
     "email": "john.doe1@gmail.com",
     "country": "Canada",
     "phoneNumber": "999999992012"